nrwl/nx/docs/shared/recipes/ban-external-imports.md

 {
   // ... more ESLint config here

-  // nx-enforce-module-boundaries should already exist at the top-level of your config "nx-enforce-module-boundaries": [
+  // @nx/enforce-module-boundaries should already exist at the top-level of your config "@nx/enforce-module-boundaries": [
     "error",
     {
       "allow": [],